STEAM skills (Science, Technology, Engineering, Art, and Math) may be the most important skills that today’s children will need for the future.

-When I was 11, I remember watching my brother turn our entire dining room into a marble run adventure, he used plastic tubes, recycled boxes, he built levers that turned and springs to shoot the marbles into the air.
+When I was 11, I remember watching my brother turn our entire dining room into a marble run adventure.
+He used plastic tubes, recycled boxes, he built levers that turned and springs that shot the marbles into the air.

 He was on his own creative journey, busy discovering, exploring and problem solving.